bor0/gidti/manuscript/chapter4.md

 	A_inst : a -> b -> A a b
 ```

-, which is equivalent to the following definition, where we define an empty data structure along with an axiom:
+Which is equivalent to the following definition, where we define an empty data structure along with an axiom:

 ```
 data A : Type -> Type -> Type